LukePappa/myOS/Ourism.md

 Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
-The path toward realizing the truth is instead through adherence to the single meditative instruction: “Be.”
+The path toward apprehending the truth is instead through adherence to the single meditative instruction: “Be.”